ildella/ildella.net/source/_drafts/bitwarden-part1-password.md

 tags: [security, cryptography, programmming, nodejs]
 ---

-In December 2018 I removed all my passwords from Firefox builtin manager and started using [Bitwarden](https://bitwarden.com/).
+In December 2018 I removed all my passwords from Firefox built-in manager and started using [Bitwarden](https://bitwarden.com/).

 {% blockquote @ildella https://twitter.com/ildella/status/1076889952250707969 %}
 Today is the day I remove all my passwords from Firefox and go full @bitwarden_app.